AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema/snowflake-data-warehouse-schema-version-3.md

 Web events that have been recorded using custom events in the Javascript which contain a VisitorId and is related to a Biz_Session.

-Requirement: Enable Bizible Events: True
+Requirement: Enable Marketo Measure Events: True

 <table style="table-layout:auto">
  <colgroup>